dougbutner/web-4/README.md

 Once we have our geodomains, we must define what makes a geotribe.

 ### Geotribal Bonds
 Traditionally, it's a presence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
-When building a geo-social system, it's only necessary that an association is declared that is relevant for that system, which may or may not involve proving residency.
+This is no longer needed, so we

-It is important for every system that each individual declare within one geotribe so that their vote isn't counted twice.
+It is important for every system that each individual declare within one geotribe so that their "vote" isn't counted twice, or half (if divided)

 When using stratified geodomains, such as geopolitically-based ones, Geodomains are layered, with each level adding definition by refining larger Geodomain layers into